-- Using trademarks, service marks, common law marks, etc. of competitors on the own site (or in own meta-tags) - " This applies only to commercial websites - → Depends on whether there is a legally acceptable reason for inclusion on the webpages - " Example: Allowed product comparison, other suppliers, selling those products, ... - → In general this is very dangerous/forbidden - " Trademark law: Illegal "use" of a mark - " Competition law: "Freeriding" on others fame - " Competition law: Customer diversion - Search engines: Results may contain the trademark - → Can even contain links to infringing sites; see below - Legal status not completely decided; invisibility when using in a meta-tag is the best argument to no liability
+- Using trademarks, service marks, common law marks, etc. of competitors on the own site (or in own meta-tags) - " This applies only to commercial websites - → Depends on whether there is a legally acceptable reason for inclusion on the webpages - " Example: Allowed product comparison, other suppliers, selling those products, ... - → In general this is dangerous/forbidden - " Trademark law: Illegal "use" of a mark - " Competition law: "Freeriding" on others fame - " Competition law: Customer diversion - Search engines: Results may contain the trademark - → Can even contain links to infringing sites; see below - Legal status not completely decided - → But German BGH: Foreign trademarks are forbidden